kubevirt/kubevirt.github.io/_posts/2020-02-20-Advanced-scheduling-with-affinity-rules.md

 Now, that the database is configured by database administrators and running across multiple zones, it’s time to spin up the varnish http-cache container image.
 This time we are going to run it as a Pod instead of as a KubeVirt VM., however, scheduling rules are still valid for both objects.

 A detailed explanation on how to run a [Varnish Cache](https://varnish-cache.org/releases/index.html) in a Kubernetes cluster can be found in [kube-httpcache](https://github.com/mittwald/kube-httpcache) repository.
-Here below are detailed the steps taken:
+Below are detailed the steps taken:

 Start by creating a ConfigMap that contains a VCL template and a Secret object that contains the secret for the Varnish administration port.
 Then apply the [Varnish deployment config](https://github.com/mittwald/kube-httpcache#deploy-varnish).